openforcefield/openff-interchange/docs/using/edges.md

 Non-bonded exclusions involving virtual sites (between virtual sites and heavy atoms or between virtual sites and virtual sites) are not processed.
 Instead, they are later re-generated assuming the "parents" exclusion policy as defined in the [SMIRNOFF specification](https://openforcefield.github.io/standards/standards/smirnoff/#virtualsites-virtual-sites-for-off-atom-charges).
 This should re-create typical exclusions in 4- and 5-site water models but may not be appropriate with highly custom virtual site interactions in larger molecules.

+### Virtual sites from multiple sources cannot be mixed

+Combining systems with virtual sites from multiple sources is not fully-featured.
+For example, this refers to importing a box of TIP4P-containing solvent from OpenMM with a ligand prepared with SMIRNOFF virtual sites parameters.

 ## Quirks with GROMACS

 ### Residue indices must begin at 1